Robertrover811/maze-game/README.md

 # maze-game
-A maze game written python.
+A maze game written in python.
 Uses a turtle.
-Might not work
+Might not work.
+Have fun :)!